-Canadian Human Rights Tribunal Summary Ruling regarding the Caring Society's Non-Compliance Motion on Jordan's Principle
+Canadian Human Rights Tribunal Decision on the Caring Society's Non-Compliance Motion regarding Jordan's Principle (2025 CHRT 6) Information Sheet

-On November 21, 2024, the Canadian Human Rights Tribunal (Tribunal or CHRT) issued a summary ruling1 in response to the Caring Society's non-compliance motion filed in December 2023 regarding the Government of Canada's chronic and wilful failure to adhere to the Tribunal's orders on Jordan's Principle.
+On January 29, 2025, the Canadian Human Rights Tribunal (Tribunal or CHRT) issued 2025 CHRT 6, its full decision on the Caring Society's non-compliance motion filed in December 2023 regarding the Government of Canada's chronic and willful failure to adhere to the Tribunal's orders on Jordan's Principle.
 The ruling also responds to Canada's cross-motion filed in March 2024.
 The Tribunal ruled that the relief sought in the Caring Society's non-compliance motion and Canada's cross-motion are both granted in part.
+This order follows the Tribunal's November 21, 2024, letter-decision on the matter.